aeternity/protocol/contracts/aevm.md

 oracles, names, and state channels) is done through calls to a built-in contract at address 0.

-The value in the call indicates the tokens that the primop can use from the contract account.
-Unused tokens stay on the contract account.
+The value in the call indicates the coins that the primop can use from the contract account.
+Unused coins stay on the contract account.

 The first argument in the call specifies which primop to call.
 The following arguments are encoded as Sophia data.